scalacenter/scala-advent-of-code/docs/2024/puzzles/day08.md

 Part 2 is very similar to part 1, but instead of there being only two antinodes, the antinodes occur at any location that is a whole multiple of the distance between the antennae.
 That is, the antinodes lie at A + n(B→A).
-We can use `Iterable.iterate` to generate the infinite series of these locations and then just take while the location is within the map.
+We can use `Iterator.iterate` to generate the infinite series of these locations and then just take while the location is within the map.

 ```scala 3